 Maya is not only singled out from the men, but she is also similar in a number of ways to the terrorists.
 In Zero Dark Thirty, the terrorists, like Maya, do not use advanced technology.
 Not a single electronic signal emanates from the suspected compound.
 “He has no internet access to the house, he makes no phone calls,” (01:44:40) explains George, a Senior CIA Supervisor (Mark Strong) to the White House National Security Advisor (Stephen Dillane).
 Advanced technology is associated solely with the American men, never with Maya or the terrorists.

 In Zero Dark Thirty physical danger and suffering are the fate of people on both sides.
-Along with the tortured and kidnapped terrorists we see Maya and Jessica in the Islamabad Marriot explosion, Maya attacked by demonstrators and by gunmen and Jessica and others killed by a suicide bomber, not to mention references to actual terror attacks, for example in London.
-Vulnerability and precarity are universal, as noted by Butler.
+In addition to seeing the tortured and kidnapped terrorists, we see Maya and Jessica in the Islamabad Marriott explosion, Maya attacked by demonstrators and by gunmen, and Jessica and others killed by a suicide bomber.
+There are also references to actual terror attacks, for example in London.
+In keeping with Butler’s assessment, vulnerability and precarity are universal.

 According to Hack (2006, 278), western culture has historically considered revenge to be a primitive, atavistic, and irrational motive, qualities often associated with terrorists (Treverton 2011, 162).
 Maya is completely and obsessively dedicated to revenge.
 Like the terrorists, she has an almost messianic concept of her mission: “A lot of my friends died trying to do this.
 I believe I was spared so I could finish the job,” she says (01:17:00).
 In a sense, Maya has embarked on a jihad of her own.
-Agnieszka Piotrowska (2014) compares Maya’s absolute commitment to the goal of finding bin Laden, to that of Sophocles’s Antigona, who is determined to bury her brother at all costs, including her own death.
-Piotrowska views this ultimate commitment “through the Lacanian notion of the ethical act consisting of ‘not giving up on one’s desire’… [of being] faithful to it ‘beyond the limit’” (Lacan, qtd. in Piotrowska 143).
-For Piotrowska Maya is not “good” in the Levinas’s sense of loving one’s neighbour, but her dedication is based not on lack of empathy but on a passion to return some kind of equilibrium in the world, very much like Antigona’s.
-What is meaningful for my discussion is that Maya’s total commitment, out of a sense of destiny (“I was spared”) and mission, her willingness to give up any private life, to suffer, to be in constant danger, is not unlike that of the terrorists, of the suicide bomber that had killed Jessica.
-She may not form a bond with a terrorist like Carrie, but in this profound similarity she can relate to the Other, allowing him into the picture, as a subject of passion.
+Agnieszka Piotrowska (2014) compares Maya’s absolute commitment to the goal of finding bin Laden to the commitment of Sophocles’s Antigone, who is determined to bury her brother at all costs, including her own death.
+Piotrowska views this ultimate commitment “through the Lacanian notion of the ethical act consisting of ‘not giving up on one’s desire’ . . . [of being] faithful to it ‘beyond the limit’” (Lacan, quoted in Piotrowska, 143).
+For Piotrowska Maya is not “good” in the Levinas’s sense of loving one’s neighbor, but her dedication is based not on lack of empathy but on a passion to return some kind of equilibrium to the world, very much like Antigone’s.
+What is meaningful here is that Maya’s total commitment, out of a sense of destiny (“I was spared”) and mission, her willingness to give up any private life, to suffer, to be in constant danger, is not unlike that of the terrorists, or of the suicide bomber who killed Jessica.
+Maya may not form a bond with a terrorist as Carrie does, but in this profound similarity she can relate to the Other, allowing him into the picture, as a subject of passion.